Home

 Step one

-The first step to becoming a firefighter is our online application form.
+The first step is our online application form.
 This is where you fill in your personal details and explain how you meet the eligibility criteria.

 Step two